MechWarrior: Tactical Command

 MechWarrior: Tactical Command is a real-time strategy game based on the BattleTech universe developed for iOS.
-It was developed by Singaporean studio Personae Studios and released on September 27, 2013.
+It was developed by Singaporean studio Personae Studios and first released on September 27, 2012.
 The mobile game supports all iOS 5.0 and above devices including the iPhone, iPod Touch, and iPad.

 Gameplay

 MechWarrior: Tactical Command takes place in the BattleTech universe, a science-fiction universe that often centers around pitched battles between human-piloted walking, heavily armed and armored machines, called BattleMechs.
 The game involves a real-time strategy experience and involves the player commanding a lance of MechWarriors in battle against the enemy.
 The game supports full 3D rotation within the environment and it also includes numerous mechanics such as heat sensitivity in the mechs as well as individual limb health and damage.
 There are 21 missions in the game spread among 3 different planets with 3 different difficulty modes available.
 Additionally, there is also a MechLab feature that allows the player to customize mechs by modifying specific features such as resources, technology, weaponry and other BattleMech upgrades.